Victorian Goldfields Railway: Highlights

 20 January 2014: K160 transferred by road from Maldon to Newport Workshops.
 It was moved to Newport to conduct a major overhaul.
 A finish date for this overhaul is unknown at this stage.

 15–17 August 2014: Steamrail Victoria operate a special weekend tour from Melbourne to Castlemaine with K153 and T356 on 15 August.
 K153 then joined K190 which was already at the VGR to operate the special to Maldon early on the morning of 16 August.
 A series of workings using both K-class locos operated in either double-headed, tender-to-tender and tender-first combinations on passenger or mixed trains for the remainder of the day.
 Both K153-K190 returned to Melbourne with the mainline train and T356 on 17 August.

 19 October 2014: To commemorate the Centenary of the commencement of the First World War, a special re-enactment of the troop trains that conveyed Australian soldiers to Ports for transport to the Warfronts was operated on 19 October 2014 under the banner "Answering the Call".
 The train was hauled by D3 639 from Steamrail and J515 from the SRHC.
 The D3 was decked out with flags and a special headboard while the train itself featured replica banners that appeared on the original troop specials.

 13 December 2014: Centenary of the first DD-class locomotive constructed at Thompson's Foundry Castlemaine.
 Locomotive DD 893 rolled out of the foundry on 12 December 1914.
 To commemorate the Centenary Steamrail locomotive D3 639 was used to re-enact the locomotive steaming from the foundry (instead using the new VGR carriage shed to represent the foundry shed).
 The D3 also bore replica DD 893 plates as well as replica Thompson's Foundry plates.

 13 February 2016: Steamrail Victoria transferred 31CE behind Y164 and T356 to Castlemaine for restoration at the VGR for future use on the railway.
 On the same day, Y133 was transferred to Melbourne for repairs.

 18 August 2018: In conjunction with Steamrail's Maldon weekender.
 K153, J549 and K190 hauled one of the largest and heaviest trains to run on the VGR.
 With 6 sleeping carriages, a power van, water gin, Lowanna, the VGR 4 wheel goods set and Y133 hauled dead.
 This was the first triple header on the VGR in over 10 years.

-Maldon Station fire
+Maldon station fire

-During the late hours of 20 October 2009 a fire ripped through Maldon station building causing major damage and loss of equipment.
-Not to be brought down by the situation, the VGR ran regular services as usual on the 21st hauled by K160.
-The major brickwork structure of the station was deemed safe to rebuild on.
-Contract work to completely rebuild the roof through VicTrack commenced on 4 February 2011.
+On the night of 20 October 2009, a large fire in the Maldon station building caused major damage and loss of equipment.
+However, the brickwork structure was deemed safe and work on a contract initiated by VicTrack to completely rebuild the roof was started in February 2011, leading to VGR re-occupying the building the following June.

-On Thursday 30 June 2011 the VGR was handed the keys to the completed Maldon Station Rebuild Project.